Thursday, November 21, 2024

 SELECT

-SCHEMA_NAME(sys.all_objects.schema_id) as SchemaName,
+SCHEMA_NAME(sys.all_objects.schema_id) AS SchemaName,

-sys.all_objects.name AS [TableName], sys.all_columns.name As [ColumnName], [Label], [Information_Type]
+sys.all_objects.name AS [TableName], sys.all_columns.name AS [ColumnName], [Label], [Information_Type]

 FROM